ComBoard

 User Constraints

-Many devices are cluttered and require fine motor control to select options, causing eye strain.
+• Many devices are cluttered and require fine motor control, causing eye strain.

-Many devices and tools limit social interaction by blocking the user's face and view.
+• Many devices limit social interaction by blocking the user's face and view.

 Design Decisions